antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 ---------

 - The samples can also be colored by a track or the expression of a gene.
-Set the 'color mode' dropdown to 'color by track' and then select cell type as track.
-Click the 'submit' button.
+Set the *Color mode* dropdown to 'Color by a Track' and then select **cell type (4 cat)** as track.
+Click the **Submit** button.

 The resulting graph is a very insightful representation that summarizes the 800 genes that we were looking at in the previous heatmap.

 Within this dataset, also the 4 pairs are represented from the earlier analyses.
 We can make these stand out a bit by drawing lines between the samples from every pair.
 For this, R2 has sample_paths, which are comma separated samples that will be connected by a line.
 These can have a thickness, and a color associated : separated.
 A new line can be started by using a ; .

-- within the sample paths paste 'gsm2413241,gsm2413246:#eeeeee;gsm2413239,gsm2413243:#eeeeee;gsm2413242,gsm2413245:#eeeeee;gsm2413240,gsm2413244:#eeeeee;' and press next.
+- within the sample paths paste **gsm2413241,gsm2413246:#eeeeee;gsm2413239,gsm2413243:#eeeeee;gsm2413242, gsm2413245:#eeeeee;gsm2413240,gsm2413244:#eeeeee;** and press Submit.
 - We can also make the samples stand out a bit better by marking them using the 'samples to mark'.
-Paste the following into this field 'gsm2413241,gsm2413246,gsm2413239,gsm2413243,gsm2413242,gsm2413245,gsm2413240,gsm2413244:#222222;'
+Paste the following into this field **gsm2413241,gsm2413246,gsm2413239,gsm2413243,gsm2413242,gsm2413245,gsm2413240, gsm2413244:#222222;** and press Submit.

 We have now seen the very basic usage of signature scores.
 R2 has many more options, that you can explore by yourself if you want.

 In the signature plot we can again see that the MES cell lines are mingled with the neural crest cells, which are the cells from which neuroblasts can develop.

 In the next analysis we are going to make use of a single cell dataset that describes the human adrenal medulla, a tissue that can generate neuroblasts.
 Single cell data is frequently depicted in 2 dimensional representations called UMAP , or tSNE.
-Both are dimensionality reduction algorithms that try to group cells together that on resemblance.
+Both are dimensionality reduction algorithms that try to group cells together based on resemblance of their expression profiles.
 Within R2, such representations are available in the 'sample maps', that can be accessed from the main page in the left set of menu items.

+- On th emain page, click on the **Sample maps (UMAP/tSNE) and subsequently select the following resource: '**Normal Adrenal
+  Medulla -
+  Westermann -
-- Click on the sample maps and subsequently select the following resouce: '**Normal Adrenal Medulla - Westermann - 10739 - cp10k - 10x300hg19**' and make sure to select the 'UMAP' version.
+  10739 - cp10k - 10x300hg19**' and make sure to select the 'manuscript' version.
 - The cells are not yet colored.
-So let's stain them by the track 'cell type'.
+So let's stain them with the setting *Color by a Track* and *Color track* **cell_type (11 cat)**.

 ---------